-As a general rule butyrate producers should be 25% or more of the microbiome.
-The higher the inflammation in the body the higher we want butyrate producers.
+Generally, butyrate producers should be 25% or more of the microbiome.
+The higher the inflammation in the body, the higher we want butyrate producers.

-Whilst demand for butyrate can be inferred from a range of standard blood panel markers including metabolic markers (such as blood glucose, insulin, and triglycerides) and inflammation (raised CRP).
+While demand for butyrate can be inferred from a range of standard blood panel markers, including metabolic markers (such as blood glucose, insulin, and triglycerides) and inflammation (raised CRP).

-Butyrate levels are amongst the most important markers of health and the ultimate mast-cell stabilizer.
+In my experience, butyrate levels are the most critical health markers and the ultimate mast-cell stabilizer.